 Each person who is a beneficial or constructive owner of shares of stock and each person, including the stockholder of record, who is holding shares of stock for a beneficial or constructive owner must provide us in writing any information with respect to direct, indirect and constructive ownership of shares of stock as the Board of Directors deems reasonably necessary to comply with the provisions of the Internal Revenue Code applicable to a REIT, to determine our status as a REIT, to comply with the requirements of any taxing authority or governmental agency or to determine any such compliance.

 Any issuance or transfer of shares of our stock that would result in (1) a violation of the 5/50 Test, (2) our stock being beneficially owned by fewer than 100 persons (determined without reference to any rules of attribution), or (3) our otherwise failing to qualify as a REIT, shall be void and the intended transferee shall acquire no rights in such shares of our stock.
 Shares of our stock issued or transferred that would cause any stockholder (a "Prohibited Owner") to own more than the Ownership Limit or otherwise cause us to fail to qualify as a REIT will constitute shares of excess stock.
 All excess stock will be automatically transferred, without action by the Prohibited Owner, to a trust for the exclusive benefit of one or more charitable beneficiaries that we select, and the Prohibited Owner will not acquire any rights in the shares of excess stock.
 Such automatic transfer shall be deemed to be effective as of the close of business on the day prior to the date of the transfer causing a violation.
 If the transfer to the trust would not be effective for any reason to prevent a stockholder from owning more than the Ownership Limit or otherwise cause us to fail to qualify as a REIT, then the transfer of that number of shares necessary to cause such ownership or failure will be void and the intended transferee shall acquire no rights in such shares of our stock.
-The trust shall be appointed by us and must be independent of us and the Prohibited Owner.
+The trustee of the trust shall be appointed by us and must be independent of us and the Prohibited Owner.
 The Prohibited Owner shall have no right to receive dividends or other distributions with respect to, or be entitled to vote, any excess stock held in the trust.
-Any dividend or distribution paid prior to the discovery by us that excess stock has been transferred to the trust shall be paid by the recipient of the dividend or distribution to the trust.
-The trust shall have all dividend and voting rights with respect to the shares of excess stock held in the trust, which rights shall be paid when due to the trust.
-The trust shall have all dividend and voting right
+Any dividend or other distribution paid prior to the discovery by us that excess stock has been transferred to the trust must be paid by the recipient of the dividend or distribution to the trust end for the beneficiaries, and any dividend or other distribution authorized but unpaid shall be paid when due to the trust.
+The trust shall have all dividend and voting rights with respect to th